thecodrr/fdir/documentation.md

 ### `exclude(Function)`

 Applies an exclusion filter to all directories and only crawls those that do not satisfy the condition.
+Useful for speeding up crawling if you know you can ignore some directories.

+The function receives two parameters: the first is the name of the directory, and the second is the absolute path to it.

 > _Currently, you can apply only one exclusion filter per crawler.
 This might change._